sunhwibang/Linseis/README.md

 ## Getting Started

-MATLAB_R2017a was used to develop this tool
+MATLAB_R2017a was used to develop this tool.
+Older version of MATLAB and [Octave](https://www.gnu.org/software/octave/) can also run the tool.

 ### Prerequisitese